laravel-enso/documentation/docs/backend/forms.md

 Flag that enables the time picking functionality for the datepicker, in addition to the default date functionality

+##### time12hr
+- Is: optional
+- Type: boolean
+- Applies to: `"datepicker"`

+Flag that enables the time picker to operate in 12h mode vs 24h mode.

 #### Textarea only